 Arguably the best sidekick to any taco Tuesday feast, the margarita has been a fan favorite for as long as we can remember.
-Salt, lime, and tequila may be bar cart staples, but there are so many other game-changing ingredients that vary from the tried-and-true lime margarita we all know and love.
-With summer still hanging in the air, it’s time to try out some new twists on this classic cocktail.
+Salt, lime, and tequila may be bar cart staples, but there are so many other game-changing ingredients that vary from the tried-and-true lime margarita you know and love.
+With summer hanging in the air, it’s time to try out some new twists on this classic cocktail with the very best margarita ingredients.

-Ahead, we’ve rounded up a few fruity concoctions to show you how to make next-level margaritas that use fresh produce in the most unexpected ways.
-These signature cocktails will have everyone buzzing (pardon the pun) at your next gathering.
-Find out the key ingredients that will kick your homemade margarita up a notch (and what to pair them with).
+Ahead, we’ve rounded up a few tasty concoctions to show you how to make next-level margaritas that use fresh produce, spices, and tequila in the most unexpected ways.
+Whether you like your cocktails, spicey, smokey, or fruity, there's a combination of margarita ingredients that's just right for your palate.
+These signature cocktails will have everyone buzzing—pardon the pun—at your next gathering.
+Find out the best margarita ingredients that will kick your homemade cocktails up a notch (and what to pair each drink with).

 The Star Ingredient: Passion fruit